patevs/dotfiles/docs/tools.md

 * [`cli-table`](https://github.com/Automattic/cli-table) Pretty unicode tables for the CLI.
 * [`nodist`](https://github.com/nullivex/nodist) Natural node.js and npm version manager for windows.
+* [`nps`](https://github.com/sezna/nps) NPM Package Scripts -- All the benefits of npm scripts without the cost of a bloated package.json and limits of json.
 * [`Spicetify`](https://github.com/khanhas/Spicetify) Tool to customize Spotify client UI and expand functionalities.
 * [`treeify`](https://github.com/notatestuser/treeify) Pretty-print a javascript object as a tree.